-In this post, I will answer the question how much does a brisket cost and show you how to save money while shopping.
-Let’s begin!
+In this post, I will go over how much a brisket costs and show you how to save money while shopping.
+Let’s shop!

-As you can imagine, beef brisket prices can vary from one place to another.
-Below, you can find a breakdown of the beef prices.
-Just keep in mind that these prices can vary at any time so these are merely guidelines.
+Beef brisket prices vary from one place to another.
+Below, you can find a breakdown of the beef prices at some major grocery stores as of this writing.
+Prices change, so use these prices as guidelines.

 Price Per Pound

 Walmart Whole Brisket

 The above prices are from large chain stores.
 Local butchers will often charge a bit more per pound of brisket than chain grocery stores.
 This is typically because they have access to better-quality beef.
 The meat tends to be fresher, too.

 We’ve also got to talk about American wagyu.
 This premium cut of meat is exploding in popularity.
 While true wagyu is imported from Japan, it is exceptionally rare.
 The American variant on the other hand, comes from a special breed of cows from Japan that are bred with American cattle.

 American Wagyu is buttery, finely marbled, and absolutely delicious.
 You’ll pay for the deliciousness.
 Expect to pay anywhere from $42 to $90 per pound for wagyu brisket.

 Beef prices are rising across the country and the globe.
 In America, brisket prices are up by 16 percent since last year, and the cost appears to be increasing.